 Researchers and artists from Montenegro can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

-Swiss nationals in Montenegro
+Swiss citizens in Montenegro

 History of bilateral relations

 Formerly a part of the State Union of Serbia and Montenegro, Montenegro proclaimed its independence on 4 June 2006 and was immediately recognised by the international community.
 Switzerland established diplomatic relations with Montenegro on 30 June of the same year.
 Diplomatic and consular representation comes under the responsibility of the Swiss embassy in Belgrade (Republic of Serbia).

 The SDC's activities in Montenegro concentrated on humanitarian aid from 1991.
 Since the country’s declaration of independence in 2006 the SDC's cooperation programme has focused on Serbia.